 . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .

 Wild Fermented Sourdough Bread Recipe

 Bread flour is of course your best option, but all purpose flour is great too!
 My baker friend Eliza who taught me this fool-proof recipe prefers King Arthur Bread Flour.
 I personally love sprouted whole wheat flour.

 1. Pour starter into a large glass or ceramic mixing bowl.
 Add water and salt and stir.
 Dump in all your flour and stir until well combined.
 Consistency should be thick and porridgey.

-3. Scoop your batter out onto a floured surface and shape by pulling the edges in towards the middle of your loaf, constantly rotating.
+3. Time to shape your loaf!
+Scoop your batter out onto a floured surface and shape it by pulling the edges in towards the middle of your loaf, constantly rotating.
 If it’s easier for you, simply roll between your palms (while still on the counter) into a ball.* There is no need to knead this bread!

-5. Preheat your oven to 425°.
-Grease your dutch oven (I use a cast iron pot, but enamelware works wonderfully as well) & sprinkle with cornmeal.
-Put your pot in the over for 20 minutes with the lid on to heat through.
+5. Let’s bake!
+Your loaf should have about doubled in size by the time you’re ready to bake.
+Preheat your oven to 425°.
+Grease your dutch oven (I use a cast iron pot, but enamelware works wonderfully as well) and preheat it for 20 minutes with the lid on to heat through.

 7. Bake for 30 minutes with the lid on.

-8. Reduce heat to 350° and bake for another 20 minutes without the lid.
+8. Reduce heat to 350° and bake for another 16- 20 minutes (less time = a moister loaf) without the lid.

 9. Let the loaf rest for at least 15 minutes before cutting into it.